 There are 2 types of needle biopsies: fine needle biopsies and core needle biopsies.
 For both types, a local anesthetic is first used to numb the area for the biopsy.
 For fine needle aspiration (FNA), the doctor uses a very thin needle attached to a syringe to withdraw a small amount of fluid and some cells from the tumor mass.
 Sometimes, the doctor can aim the needle by feeling the suspicious tumor or area that is near the surface of the body.
 If the tumor cannot be felt because it is too deep, the doctor can guide the needle while viewing a CT scan.
 This is called a CT guided needle biopsy and it is often done by an x-ray specialist known as an interventional radiologist.
 In a core needle biopsy, the doctor uses a larger needle to remove a small cylinder of tissue (about 1/16 inch in diameter and 1/2 inch long).
 Many experts feel that a core needle biopsy is better than FNA to diagnose a primary bone cancer.

 Surgical bone biopsy

 In this procedure, a surgeon needs to cut through the skin to reach the tumor in order to remove a small piece of tissue.
 This is also called an incisional biopsy.
 If the entire tumor is removed (not just a small piece), it is called an excisional biopsy.
-These biopsies are often done under general anesthesia (with the patient asleep).
+These biopsies are often done with the patient under general anesthesia (asleep).
 They can also be done using a nerve block, which numbs a large area.
-If this type of biopsy is needed, it is important that the surgeon who will later remove the cancer be the one to do the biopsy.
+If this type of biopsy is needed, it is important that the surgeon who will later remove the cancer also be the one to do the biopsy.